Kichlids/CoronaSimulation/README.md

 * Individuals does not need to use the restroom or exit the building.
 Individuals may only take actions specified above.
 * Infected individuals are either symptomatic or asymptomatic.
 * Asymptomatic individuals automatically recover after some duration of time.
+* Individuals practicing social distancing will first occupy even numbered office first, then the odd numbered office.
+They will also occupy even numbered seats in meeting rooms first in the same way.
+* Individuals wearing masks will always have them on.
+* Individuals does not contract coronavirus from surface areas.

 #### Likely Scenario